docQodly/docs/docs/studio/pageLoaders/components/fileupload.md

 </Column.List>

 :::tip
-Alternatively, you can establish the connection by dragging and dropping the datasource onto the File Upload component.
+Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the File Upload component.
 :::

 ## Showcase